1000dinari/arch/README.md

 there are two files: root.sh and user.sh, execute root.sh as root user, and execute user.sh as a regular user.

-2: personal versions of dwm and st which ou can compile and run, but make sure to take a look at the configs and the autostart files.
+2: personal versions of dwm and st which you can compile and run, but make sure to take a look at the configs and the autostart files.